isboyjc/cursor-reset/README.md

 npm run build:all
 ```

-The built executables will be available in the `dist` directory.
+After building, executables will be generated in the `dist` directory.

 ## How It Works

-The tool works by clearing the Cursor Editor's local storage data that tracks the trial period.
-This allows you to start a fresh trial period.
+This tool works by clearing the local storage data used by the Cursor editor to track trial periods, allowing you to start a new trial period.

 ## Supported Platforms